-- Name us as co-insured on any relevant insurance policy at our request, ensure that any act of default by another named party will not invalidate the policy against us and confirm that the insurer must give us 30 days’ notice in writing before cancelling the policy.
+- Ensure that any act of default by another named party will not invalidate the policy against us and confirm that the insurer must give us 30 days’ notice in writing before cancelling the policy.

 - Promptly pay all premiums and provide us with receipts for all payments on request.

 - Ensure the policy is kept in full force and effect and don’t do, or fail to do, anything that may invalidate or prejudice it.